rmwenzel/cs_fundamentals/README.md

 This is a personal project for learning purposes.
 The main aims are:

-- Learn data structures and algorithms through scratch implentations
+- Learn data structures and algorithms through scratch implementations
 - Practice object-oriented programming
 - Practice good software development:
 	- documentation